MoOx/postcss-cssnext/docs/content/features.md

 ## custom selectors

-Allows you to create your own selectors
+Allows you to create your own selectors.

 ```css
 @custom-selector :--button button, .button;